taliajs/php2650project/index.md

 # Applying Bayesian Inference into Neural Networks

-Deep learning is a machine learning technique used for learning neural networks, and for processing data in a more “human” way.
+Neural networks is a deep learning technique used for processing data in a more “human” way.
+The structure of a neural network can be likened to a human brain, where the interaction between various neurons of different layers would be used to learn patterns from inputted data.
 Deep Learning Neural Networks are a powerful tool that can be used to approximate solutions to many functions, even if they are not closed form.
 However, a major problem with neural networks is overfitting, which is when the learning algorithm does such a good job of tuning the parameters on the training set that it performs badly on new data \[1\].
-There are many methods that can be used to reduce overfitting (like early stopping or dropout), but the method we are focusing on is **applying Bayesian inference into the neural network**.
+There are many methods that can be used to reduce overfitting (like early stopping or dropout), but the method we are focusing on is **applying Bayesian inference onto neural networks.**

 ## Bayesian